yan-soon/tp/docs/UserGuide.md

 an average of 20 MCs per semester.

 Scenario:<br>
 You want to make sure you have hit the minimum criteria of 70MCs required for applying internship modules or the 160MCs graduation requirements.

 The `checkmc` command allows you to check the total amount of modular credits you have accumulated so far using this command.
 This gives you a rough gauge of the progress of your graduation planning.

 To check total modular credits:

-1. Type `checkmc` into the command box, and press **Enter** to execute it.
+1. Type `checkmc` into the _Command Box_, and press **Enter** to execute it.
 ![CheckMc1](images/CheckMc1.png)

-2. The result display box will display a message telling you how many modular credits you have accumulated so far.
+2. The _Result Display Box_ will display a message telling you how many modular credits you have accumulated so far.
 ![CheckMc2](images/CheckMc2.png)

 ### Checking required modules: `required`

 Scenario: <br>
 You have added several modules into your GradPad so far but you are unsure if they are part of the Computer Science curriculum.
 You can simply check by using the `required` command.

-The `required` command allows you to check the modules of the Computer Science curriculum you have yet to take, based on your `Completed Modules` list.
+The `required` command allows you to check the modules of the Computer Science curriculum you have yet to take, based on your _Completed Modules List_.

 <div markdown="block" class="alert alert-primary">